dpopkov/springsfg/petclinic/notes.md

 #### Issue 52: Create Specialities, add to Vets on Startup (Bootstrap) - CLOSED

-#### Issue 33: Enhance Owners with contact info and Pets on startup - CLOSED
+#### Issue 33: Enhance Owners with contact info and Pets on the startup - CLOSED

 #### Issue 32: Add PetTypes in with Bootstrap (startup) - CLOSED